CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 This _events.php_ template then can be associated with a calendar to display the events (cloned pages) on the dates they are to fall on.

-<p class="notice">If you need an end date for your events, you can create an editable region of type _text_ and set an appropriate regex validator on it to capture date in the proper format.
-Please see the last example on this page.</p>
+If you need an end date for your events, you can create an editable region of type _text_ and set an appropriate regex validator on it to capture date in the proper format.
+Please see the last example on this page. {.notice}

 ### Displaying the calendar